prantlf/package-cost/README.md

 2. Continue requesting the package information for the dependencies of the specified package and that recursively for the whole dependency tree.
 3. Collect sizes of tarballs for all requested NPM packages.
 4. Stream the tarballs from the network to memory, compute their unpacked sizes and store JavaScript and JSON files in memory.
-5. Run a JavaScript bundler against the main exported module of the initially specified package and compute the bundle raw and minified sizes.
+5. Run a JavaScript bundler against the main exported module of the initially specified package and compute the bundle raw, minified and compressed sizes.

 Collected sizes have the following meaning:

 * `tarSize`: Download size of the package including its dependencies.
 Measures the project installation overhead.
 Important for often build container starting in CI/CD pipelines.
 * `rawSize`: Unpacked size of the package including its dependencies.
 Measures the disk space overhead.
 Important for often container starting in CI/CD pipelines.
 * `bundleSize`: Size of the JavaScript bundle concatenated from the main package export and all its dependencies followed recursively.
 Measures the amount of JavaScript to be parsed.
+Important for the application loading performance.
+* `miniSize`: The same as `bundleSize` but after minifying the JavaScript bundle.
+* `gzipSize`: Size of the minified JavaScript bundle after applying the gzip compression.
+Measures the browser download overhead.
 Important for the page loading performance.
+* `deflateSize`: The same as `gzipSize` but using the deflate compression.
-* `miniSize`: the same as `bundleSize` but after minifying the JavaScript bundle (integer)
+* `brotliSize`: The same as `gzipSize` but using the brotli compression.

 ## Contributing